Program Day 2

 Among the discussion questions:

-• What lessons can we learn from coordination attempts made in various countries such as Myanmar, Afghanistan, Syria, Sudan, Ukraine?
+• What lessons can we learn from coordination attempts made in various countries such as Sudan or Ukraine, but also Myanmar, Afghanistan or Syria?

 • Isn’t it naïve to expect coordination between competitors?